 Ultimately, Dr Garg suggests that the CSIRO’s patented CS-Cap process is a cost-effective carbon capture approach in Australian coal fired power plants.

-CTRC scholar Wisnu Surendra is undertaking his PhD in Engineering through Federation University.
+CTRG scholar Wisnu Surendra is undertaking his PhD in engineering through Federation University.

 Wisnu is preparing for his confirmation of candidature for his PhD research project.
 His report currently entitled, ‘Hemp Fibre Valorisation‘, focuses on the chemical and mechanical sides of studying hemp to determine fibre extraction and the marketability of the product.